 I work with vegan materials and the highest hygiene standards, because care is essential.
-Care for the body, care for the skin, care for the ritual itself.

 Every session becomes a small rebirth.
 And I am grateful for every person who chooses to live that moment with me.